 The HP Pavilion Power is a mid-range gaming laptop from HP that has good specs for its quality specifications.
 It may not be as powerful because the above Dell Inspiron or Helios 300, however, it has good performance and it costs cheaper than many alternative gaming laptops.

-The laptop has same 15.6 inch IPS non-touch full HD display as many different laptops here and there is almost nothing to complain about the screen quality as a result of it has good color contrast and viewing angles.
+The laptop has the same 15.6 inch IPS non-touch full HD display as many different laptops here and there is almost nothing to complain about the screen quality as a result of it has good color contrast and viewing angles.
 The body of the laptop is made of plastic mostly however still, it feels rigid and solid.
 It won’t give you a feel of an inexpensive laptop.

 Though HP has offered this laptop in various configurations I will recommend you to go for this one.
 You will get 128GB PCIe NVMe M.2 SSD+ 1TB 7200 rpm HDD during this variant.
-I think this can be a good combination of memory for a laptop for both personal and professional purpose.
+I think this can be a good combination of memory for a laptop for both personal and professional purposes.

 The laptop comes with 8GB DDR4 memory and therefore the processor inside the machine you will find is Intel Core i7-7700HQ.
 The heat management of the laptop is pretty good and therefore the system remains cool unless you push the laptop to perform some extreme tasks.
 I would like the laptop should have include 16GB RAM however still, you can simply run Revit in 8GB memory with ease.